-After ashes have been removed from the fireplace, put it in a metal container with a tight lid and take them outside immediately.
-The container should be placed on a non-combustible floor or on the ground well away from all combustible materials.
-Ashes normally contain some charcoal that can stay hot for several days.
-If the ashes are disposed by burial in soil or locally dispersed, they should be kept in the closed container until all cinders have thoroughly cooled.
-Another waste should not be placed in this container.
+After ashes have been removed from the fireplace and placed in a tightly covered metal container, they should be taken outside immediately.
+The closed container of ashes should be placed on a non-combustible floor or on the ground well away from all combustible materials pending final disposal.
+Ashes normally contain some live charcoal that can stay hot for several days.
+If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should be retained in the closed container until all cinders have thoroughly cooled.
+Other waste should not be placed in this container.

-NEVER STORE ASHES INDOORS OR IN A NON-METALLIC CONTAINER OR ON A WOODEN DECK.
+NEVER STORE ASHES INDOORS OR IN A NON-METALIC CONTAINER OR ON A WOODEN DECK.